-Celebrating its 40th birthday this year is Blazing Fury, Dollywood’s classic, family-friendly indoor roller coaster.
+Blazing Fury is Dollywood’s classic, family-friendly indoor roller coaster.
 Opened in 1978, it was the first coaster at Dollywood, which was then known as Silver Dollar City.

 Located in Craftsman’s Valley, Blazing Fury takes you through a late 1800s town engulfed in flames.
 You’ll encounter a slew of funny residents who are outrunning the flames: firefighters, gunslingers, damsels in distress, etc.

 The ride starts out slow and rather innocent.
 The action picks up as you near the end.